Royalty Rate Threat Averted!

 Preparing for the Worse: Internet Broadcasting Alternatives - Part 2

 At the end of this week the new royalty rates for broadcasting music gets implemented by the CRB.
 While there is an effort to prevent these new, oppressive rates from going into effect (and effectively destroying a lot of Internet based radio).
 This week I decided to take a look at the alternatives for Internet Radio, especially for those who DJ in Second Life where the market place is not as lucrative for DJ’s.
 Today, I want to focus on another method that makes it viable to play artists music, and for free, and that is by acquiring direct permission.
+Continue reading

 Preparing for the Worse: Internet Broadcasting Alternatives - Part 1

 With the deadline for the increased royalty rates looming, I wanted to focus on alternative ways to keep Internet Broadcasters alive.
-This series I will run throughout this week and will focus on Internet Broadcasting Alternatives.
+This series I will run thoughout this week and will focus on Internet Broadcasting Alternatives.
 While this article may seem damning in the fight over Royalty Rates and fees that were imposed by the Copyright Review Board earlier this year.
 I feel that it is better to be prepared rather than caught off guard.
 Even if a resolution to the excessive royalty fees are made, the alternatives that I will highlight can only enhance current Internet Broadcaster options.
 If you want a full recap of the CRA decision and it’s fall out, the Broadcast Law Blog, the Radio and Internet Newsletter, and the SaveNetRadio.org group have done a great job in covering the issues.
 In this post I want to focus on IODA Promonet.
+Continue reading

 Ineternet Radio Day of Silence!